rulerofoz/AnotherStockMix/README.md

 StockMix for TrimUI Brick

-This is a small set of changes intended to be copied over the default TrimUI Brick card.
+This is a small set of changes intended to for the stock TrimUI Brick card.

-To use this, copy it to stock Brick card and overwrite all files when promoted.
+To use this, copy it to the stock Brick card and overwrite all files when promoted.

 - Replaces the Dreamcast emulator with Flycast standalone for increased framerate
 - Updates the SNES emulator from Snes9x 2005 to Snes9x Current.
 This increases performance and compatibility